samhavens/edu_tech/README.md

-# edu_tech
+# Edu/Tech

-_A place for me to gather cool education tech links I find_
+### Something of a blog, where I gather articles related to the intersection of education and technology

 * [Predicting success based on programming styles](https://ed.stanford.edu/news/stanford-study-shows-success-different-learning-styles-computer-science-class)
 "After conducting automated analyses of what students do from moment to moment as they learn to write computer programs, Stanford University researchers were able to predict — with surprising accuracy — the students’ final grades.
 What makes the feat more remarkable is that the projections were based on learning patterns identified from the students’ work early in the course."